RamkumarGunasekaran/FULL_ADDER_SUBTRACTOR/README.md

 **Program:**

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
-*/
 ```
 module EX04(a,b,c,sum,carry,BO,DIFF);
 input a,b,c;